There are essentially 5 types of free Lisbon tours and this post will explain what you will see, tour start times, and other important information.

-There are multiple neighbourhoods and districts in Lisbon, many of which are home to some of the most historic sites in the city.
+There are multiple neighborhoods and districts in Lisbon, many of which are home to some of the most historic sites in the city.

-And there are several free walking tours you can take which cover a variety of different topics and notable landmarks throughout Lisbon.
+And there are several free walking tours you can take that cover a variety of different topics and notable landmarks throughout Lisbon.

 The most popular tours focus on downtown Lisbon, and they typically provide stops at various locations in Bairro Alto, Chiado, and Baixa, which are often called "downtown tours".